bmkramer/WinterSolsticeChallenge2017/README.md

 - No distinction is made between Gold, Hybrid and Green OA.
 Using the data retrieved from the [OADOI API v2](https://oadoi.org/api/v2), this can be further refined.

+- As mentioned above, duplicate citations and self-citations are not corrected for in any way.
+Additionally, I have only looked 1 layer deep, this can of course be extended further by repeating step 2.
+Additionally, using a different algorithm/weighing for calculating the final score will obviously change the results.
+There are certainly more sophisticated ways to devise this! (curbing perfectionism...)

 ## The script
 Winter Solstice Challenge 2017.R